AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 >
 >Brand Portal must be activated on the same IMS org as of the AEM Assets as a [!DNL Cloud Service] instance.
 >
->If you have an existing Brand Portal cloud configuration ([manually configured using Adobe Developer Conosle](#manual-configuration)) for an IMS org (org1-existing) and your AEM Assets as a [!DNL Cloud Service] instance is configured for another IMS org (org2-new), activating Brand Portal from the Cloud Manager will reset your IMS org to `org2-new`.
-Although, the manually configured cloud configuration on `org1-existing` will be visible in your AEM Assets author instance but will no longer be in use after activating Brand Portal from the Cloud Manager.
+>If you have an existing Brand Portal cloud configuration ([manually configured using Adobe Developer Console](#manual-configuration)) for an IMS org (org1-existing) and your AEM Assets as a [!DNL Cloud Service] instance is configured for another IMS org (org2-new), activating Brand Portal from the Cloud Manager resets the Brand Portal IMS org to `org2-new`.
+Although the manually configured cloud configuration on `org1-existing` will be visible in the AEM Assets author instance but will no longer be in use after activating Brand Portal from the Cloud Manager.
 >
 >If the existing Brand Portal cloud configuration and AEM Assets as a [!DNL Cloud Service] instance are using the same IMS org (org1), you only have to activate Brand Portal from the Cloud Manager.